mosparo/mosparo/README.md

 -----

-## Now in open beta!

-**mosparo is finally available in open beta.
-Please report to us possible bugs as an issue.**

 ## Description

 mosparo is the modern solution to protect your online forms from spam.
 The protection method is simple: mosparo blocks spam based on rules matching the form's data.
 The detection method is comparable to an email spam filter.
 The user does not have to prove it is a real human by solving a puzzle.
 Instead, the tool scans the entered form data for words or other information which are not allowed.
 You can add different kinds of rules to catch all possible spam.